Nintendo Switch: Media support

-The Switch did not launch with any multimedia-oriented features, such as a web browser, a messaging system or support for video streaming services.
+The Switch did not launch with any multimedia-oriented features, such as a web browser, messaging system or support for video streaming services.
 Fils-Aimé said that because the Switch is geared as a gaming console that is far different from what their competitors offer, they had focused on achieving that goal first and foremost, and did not see media support as a differentiator from their competitors.

 Niconico, a popular Japanese video service, launched for the Switch in Japan on July 13, 2017, and was the Switch's first third-party media app in any market.
 Hulu was the first video streaming application released for the Switch in the United States on November 9, 2017.
 A YouTube application was released on November 8, 2018.
-Fils-Aimé said in June 2018 that conversations to bring Netflix to the Switch were "on-going".
+Fils-Aimé said in June 2018 that conversations to bring Netflix to the Switch were "on-going", though as of 2025 Netflix is not available on the Switch.
 On November 4, 2020, a trial version app of the Tencent Video streaming service was launched exclusively for Nintendo Switch consoles officially distributed by Tencent in mainland China.
 An official version app will be launched at a later date.
 Funimation launched their own streaming app for the Nintendo Switch, featuring a reworked layout and new functions.
-The app became available via eShop in the United States and Canada on December 15, 2020, and will launch in various other countries at a later date, such as the United Kingdom and Ireland on March 22, 2021.
+The app became available via eShop in the United States and Canada on December 15, 2020, and launched in various other countries at later dates, such as the United Kingdom and Ireland on March 22, 2021.
 A version of the Twitch app launched for the Nintendo Switch on November 11, 2021, in most regions worldwide.
-The eShop version of the app allows users to watch or follow any live or recorded content on Twitch, but does not support any native ability for Switch players to contribute content.
+The eShop version of the app allowed users to watch or follow any live or recorded content on Twitch, but did not support any native ability for Switch players to contribute content.
+The app was discontinued in January 2024.

 Korg Gadget, a music production app, was released for the Nintendo Switch on April 26, 2018.
 InkyPen, a comics and manga subscription app, launched exclusively on the Switch worldwide on December 17, 2018.
 Izneo, another comics and manga subscription service, was released for the Switch on February 28, 2019.
 FUZE4, a text-based programming language app, was released in August 2019.